 Redeem Avios for travel on LATAM

 One of the things that I love about British Airways Avios is that there are no close-in ticketing fees.
-While American and United charge up to a $75 fee for making a booking within 21 days of departure, with British Airways you can make a booking until the day of departure without paying close-in ticketing fees.
+While American charges up to a $75 fee for making a booking within 21 days of departure, with British Airways you can make a booking until the day of departure without paying close-in ticketing fees.

 Often one of the big challenges people have with points is figuring out how to pool them, since you typically need enough points in a single account for a redemption.
 One of the cool features of the British Airways Executive Club program is that you can form household accounts.
 This allows you to pool the Avios you earn with up to six other people registered at the same address as you.